 "Oh."
 Sean looked away.
 "I'm sorry, I shouldn't have brought that up."

 Marina shook her head.
 "No, I'm the one who should have thought of something else."
 She tilted her head and pressed her index finger on her cheek.
 "Let me see, what else...
 Ah yes!
 A few days ago, I was assigned at pediatrics and the kids were drawing pictures.
 I was surprised quite a few of them drew pictures of me."

-Marina's sunny smile came back to her lips.
-"Aww, thank you."
+Marina giggled, her sunny smile came back to her lips.
+"Isn't it?"

 "Ah, we're here."

 Sean immediately looked ahead of him.
 Marina's house was right before them.
 All he could do was look blankly at the residence.
 It was like he lived in a dream for a moment and was only now brought back to reality.
 Marina walked to the front door and turned to her friends.